 Generally, these projects will have been a major assignment for an undergraduate class in the current academic year, not including Honours Thesis.

 Students in any undergraduate course are invited to apply for the Canadian Federation of University Women Wolfville Award.
 In the case of a tie preference will be given to a student who is majoring or minoring in Women's and Gender Studies or is enrolled in one of the three core courses of the program.
-The CFUW Wolfville Award is a monetary award of $2000.
+The CFUW Wolfville Award is a monetary award.
+Since it was created in 2004, its value has varied between $1,500 and $2,000.

 By Monday, March 23, 2018, applicants will submit a copy of their project along with a cover letter to the coordinator of Women's and Gender Studies by email at email@example.com (if part of your project is not-emailable, please send an email to the same address to set up a time when it can be dropped off).
 The 1-2 page cover letter should provide a brief abstract of the project and explain how the project relates to larger communities of concern to Women's and Gender Studies, whether they are local, national or global.